mantidproject/mantid/docs/source/concepts/ErrorPropagation.rst

 =================

-The purpose of this document is to explain how Mantid deals with error propogation and how it is used in its algorithms.
+The purpose of this document is to explain how Mantid deals with error propagation and how it is used in its algorithms.

 Theory
 ------